 Good question!
 Because if you forget even a simple item, you could be putting your family into another emergency situation.
 So, to help you with putting together or organizing your own emergency go bag, we’ve put together a supply list.

 Not only should you include your prescription medicines, you should include the actual bottles should you need a refill.

 Make sure you have a decent eyeglass case so they don’t get scratched or broken should you need to store them in your emergency go bag.

 It’s important to have your driver’s license, insurance card for your RV, toad and tow vehicle with you.
 Also any medical cards and important phone numbers.
 You may want to do this anyway ahead of time so you don’t have to remember putting this in.

-Oh, and speaking of wallets, see what happened to us when I lost my wallet on the road…or did I?
+See what happened to us when I lost my wallet on the road…or did I?